 Setting Up Your Development Environment

-Visit Git and download the installation file.
+Visit and download the installation file.

 Follow the installation instructions for your operating system.